 These are one of the first cells to aggregate at a site of infection, due to which they have often been branded as the first line of defense in the body.
 They attack bacteria and fungi that enter the body and are often killed in the process of fighting these pathogens.

 These are granulocytes that are primarily involved with parasitic infections.
-Any sudden increase in the count of eosinophil usually indicates the presence of a parasite in the body.
-They are also present in abundance when a person has an allergic response to something.
-Thus, when there is an elevated white blood cell count of eosinophils, then it may also indicate asthma or hay fever.
+Sudden increase in the eosinophil count usually indicates the presence of a parasite.
+They are also present in abundance when one has an allergic response to something.
+Thus, when there is an elevated white blood cell count of eosinophils, it may also indicate asthma or hay fever.

 These are blood cells which are primarily released in large numbers when a person has an allergic response.
 It releases histamine, one of the main chemicals released in such a response.
 It is also involved in the antigen responses in the body.

 These are primarily involved in making antibodies which bind with a pathogen so as to destroy them.
 They also mediate immune responses and kill tumor and cancerous cells.

 These act on pathogens, and aid the neutrophils in carrying out their functions.

 Other types of leukocytes include macrophages, whose main task is to engulf pathogens by phagocytosis and dendritic cells, which basically aid in activating the lymphocytes when there is need for an antigen reaction.

-Any kind of changes in the count of WBCs, like a sudden decrease in the count, as is seen in leukopenia and agranulocytosis, compromises the immune system of the person and places him in grave danger of suffering from a disease.
-On the other hand, an increased white blood cell count is indicative of a disease or infection in the body, which these cells are trying to curb.
+Any kind of changes in the count of WBCs, like a sudden decrease in count, as is seen in leukopenia and agranulocytosis, compromises the immune system of the person and places him in grave danger of suffering from a disease.
+An increased white blood cell count is indicative of a disease or infection in the body, which these cells are trying to curb.